-Dining Room Before
+Modern Dining Room Makeover Reveal

 Here is a reminder of where we started in my dining room just 6 weeks ago!

-Dining Room Table Floral Arrangement
+Dining Room Tablescape

 Bartz Viviano created one large arrangement for the center of the table mixed with white roses, poppies, and various eucalyptus.
 I placed 6 additional vases with eucalyptus down the center of the table.

 There is something special about setting the table with your best china, surrounding yourself with people you love while eating great food, and for me, drinking delicious wine.

-Dining Room Buffet
+Modern Dining Room Buffet DIY

 The clean lines make it a standout piece while also blending perfectly into the background, not taking too much attention from other areas of the room.
-Formal dining room or not, a buffet table will always be a “must have” for me.
+Formal dining room or not, a buffet table will always be a “must-have” for me.

 I love this little silverware drawer!
 My fine flatware has been in a bag for the last 10 years, so it was so gratifying to sort it and put it in its proper place.

-Dining Room Artwork
+Modern Dining Room Artwork

 And my beautiful Juniper Briggs print (similar artwork) that means so much to me finally has a home.

-Dining Room Purchase List
+Dining Room Source List

 - Dining Room Table